antilopinae/ant-kernel/README.md

 // It was failed by verifier while loading kernel module via `insmod` auto atom6 = atom5;
 ```
+(But you can use all of these types to construct a class or struct without template substitution)

 Because BPF verifier will say something like this about `<` and `>``:
 ```